hexparrot/mineos-node/docs/install/fedora_36.md

-# MineOS Webui on CentOS 8
+# MineOS Webui on Fedora 36

-The MineOS user interface can be installed on CentOS systems using the `yum` package manager and either `init.d` or `supervisord`.
+The MineOS user interface can be installed on Fedora systems using the `dnf` package manager and either `init.d` or `supervisord`.

 As written, these steps will install the webui with the following properties: